ioccc-src/winner/author/README.md

 ^[0-9a-z][0-9a-z_]*$
 ```

-The `author_handle`, by default derived from the name of the author.
+The `author_handle`, by default, is derived from the name of the author.
 While there is a algorithm that maps the name of the author
 (which can contain any UTF-8 characters) into a default
 `author_handle` string, those who submit an entry to the IOCCC
 are free to choose a different `author_handle` string.

-An `author` who has won a previous IOCCC is encouraged to
+An `author` who has won a previous IOCCC is encouraged to reuse their
-reuse their author_handle so that new winners an be associated
+author_handle so that new winning entries will be associated with the same
-with the same author.
+author or authors.

 ### anonymous author_handle's